Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 ## Connecting to your AMI using HTTP and RStudio

-Each instance that receives a public IP address is also given an external DNS hostname; for example, ec2-203-0-113-25.compute-1.amazonaws.com.

-The Public IP is part of the external DNS hostname.
-For example if the Public IP is 50-16-120-30, the external DNS hostname is ec2-50-16-120-30.compute-1.amazonaws.com.
+Each instance that receives a public IP address is also given an external DNS hostname.
+The Public IP is part of the hostname, for example if the Public IP is 50-16-120-30, the external DNS hostname is ec2-50-16-120-30.compute-1.amazonaws.com.
 Note the use of dash in the DNS hostname vs dots in the IP.